theupdateframework/specification/tuf-spec.md

 snapshot metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-  * **4.1**. **Check against snapshot metadata.** The hashes (if any), and version number of the new targets metadata file MUST match the trusted snapshot metadata.
+  * **4.1**. **Check against snapshot metadata.** The hashes and version number of the new targets metadata file MUST match the hashes (if any) and version number listed in the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
 If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.

   * **4.2**. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the